Eschatologue/CM_wiki/docs/class/warlock/celestial.md

 ### Level 6: Radiant Soul

 Your link to your patron allows you to serve as a conduit for radiant energy.
-You have Resistance to Radiant damage, and when you cast a spell that deals Radiant or Fire damage, you can add your Charisma modifier to one Radiant or Fire damage roll of that spell against one of its targets.
+You have **:dmg-res: Resistance** to **:dmg-radi: Radiant**{.dmg-radi} damage, and when you cast a spell that deals **:dmg-radi: Radiant**{.dmg-radi} or **:dmg-fire: Fire**{.dmg-fire} damage, you can add your Charisma modifier to one **:dmg-radi: Radiant**{.dmg-radi} or **:dmg-fire: Fire**{.dmg-fire} damage roll of that spell against one of its targets.

 ### Level 10: Celestial Resilience

-You gain **:trt-thp: Temporary Hit Points**{.dmg-temp} whenever you use your Magical Cunning feature or finish a **:rest-short: Short Rest** or Long Rest.
-These **:trt-thp: Temporary Hit Points**{.dmg-temp} equal your Warlock level plus your Charisma modifier.
+You gain **(Warlock level + Charisma modifier) :trt-thp: Temporary Hit Points**{.dmg-temp} whenever you use your Magical Cunning feature or finish a **:rest-short: Short** or **:rest-long: Long Rest**.
 Additionally, choose up to five creatures you can see at the end of the rest.
-Those creatures each gain **:trt-thp: Temporary Hit Points**{.dmg-temp} equal to half your Warlock level plus your Charisma modifier.
+Those creatures each gain **(Warlock level + Charisma modifier) :trt-thp: Temporary Hit Points**{.dmg-temp}.

 ### Level 14: Searing Vengeance

 The radiant energy you channel allows you to resist death.
 When you have to make a death saving throw at the start of your turn, you can instead spring to your feet with a burst of radiant energy.
 You regain Hit Points equal to half your Hit Point Maximum and then stand if you so choose.
-Each creature of your choice that is within 30 feet of you takes :dmg-radi: Radiant damage equal to 2d8 plus your Charisma modifier, and each has the Blinded condition until the end of the current turn.
+Each creature of your choice that is within 30 feet of you takes **(2d8 + Charisma modifier) :dmg-radi: Radiant**{.dmg-radi} damage, and each has the **Blinded**{.cond} condition until the end of the current turn.

 Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**.